davidpallmann/hashnode-backups/cloez37iz000208js6g7pbs0a.md

 3. In the AWS console, upload **santa-dog.txt** to your bucket.

 4. Wait a few tens of seconds and refresh the Objects view.
 Do this periodically until you see santa-dog.png also listed.
     Select **santa-dog.png** and click **Open** to view the generated image.
 Congratulations!
-You've generated an image with Bedrock and Stable Diffusion XML using a .NET Lambda function.
+You've generated an image with Bedrock and Stable Diffusion XL using a .NET Lambda function.

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698785743342/aa5ffda8-9159-4a3a-9b13-31300e6f2eee.png align="left")